9. The Principles of Practicing Daily Devotions

 Excerpted from “Practice (7)” in The Word Appears in the Flesh

 In your daily life, you must understand which words you say and which things you do might cause abnormality in your relationship with God, and then rectify yourself to enter into the correct manner.
 At all times, examine your words, your actions, your each and every move, and all your thoughts and ideas.
 Gain a proper understanding of your real state and enter into the manner of the Holy Spirit’s work.
 This is the only way to have a normal relationship with God.
-By assessing whether your relationship with God is normal, you will be able to correct your intentions, understand the nature and essence of man, and truly understand yourself, and, in doing so, you will be able to enter into real experiences, forsake yourself in a real way, and submit with intention.
+By assessing whether your relationship with God is normal, you will be able to correct your intentions, understand the nature essence of man, and truly understand yourself, and, in doing so, you will be able to enter into real experiences, forsake yourself in a real way, and submit with intention.
 As you experience these matters concerning whether or not your relationship with God is normal, you will find opportunities to be perfected by God and become able to grasp many states of the Holy Spirit’s work.
 You will also be able to see through many of Satan’s tricks and penetrate its conspiracies.
 Only this path leads to being perfected by God.
 You put right your relationship with God, that you may submit to His arrangements in their entirety, and that you may enter even more deeply into real experience and receive even more of the Holy Spirit’s work.

 Excerpted from “How Is Your Relationship With God?” in The Word Appears in the Flesh

 When people betray a corrupt disposition; when they indulge in pleasures of the flesh and grow distant from God; or when God works in a way that is at odds with their own ideas, and complaints arise within them, they should make themselves aware at once that this is a problem, and a corrupt disposition; it is rebellion against God, opposition to God; it does not accord with the truth, and is anathema to God.
 When people realize these things, they should not complain, or become negative and idle, and less should they be upset; instead, they should become capable of more profound self-reflection and self-knowledge.
 In addition, they should become able to come before God proactively, and must not be passive.
 They should take it upon themselves to come before God to seek and accept God’s reproach and discipline, and should immediately turn their state around, such that they are able to practice according to the truth and the words of God, and can act according to the principles.
 In this way, your relationship with God will grow increasingly normal, as will the state within you.
 You will be able to identify corrupt dispositions, the essence of corruption, and the various ugly states of Satan with increasing clarity.
 No longer will you utter such foolish and childish words as “it was Satan interfering with me,” or “it was an idea Satan gave me.”
-Instead, you will have accurate knowledge of corrupt dispositions, of the essence of people’s opposition to God, and of the substance of Satan.
+Instead, you will have accurate knowledge of corrupt dispositions, of the essence of people’s opposition to God, and of the essence of Satan.
 You will have a more accurate way of treating these things, and these things will not constrain you.
 When you have revealed a bit of your corrupt disposition, or transgressed, or have done your duty perfunctorily, or when you often find yourself in a passive, negative state, you will not become weak or lose faith in God and in His salvation.
 You will not live amid such circumstances, but will face your own corrupt disposition correctly, and be capable of a normal spiritual life, and, when your corrupt disposition is revealed, you will immediately be able to reverse its course, live at once before God, and seek His discipline and reproach.
 You will not be controlled by your corrupt disposition, nor by the essence of Satan, by your various negative and passive states, but grow faith in the pursuit of truth, in salvation, and in accepting God’s judgment, chastisement, discipline, and reproach.
 In this way, will people not live freely?
 This is the path of practicing and gaining the truth, and so, too, is it the path of salvation.
 Corrupt dispositions have taken root deep within people; the essence and nature of Satan control their thoughts, behavior, and mentality; yet, in the presence of the truth, the work of God, and His salvation, none of this is of concern, and it presents no difficulties.

 Excerpted from “How to Solve the Problem of Being Careless and Perfunctory When Performing Your Duty” in Records of Christ’s Talks